-- superior performance, including the ability to generate up to 50% more power per unit area; - superior aesthetics, with our uniformly black surface design which eliminates highly visible reflective grid lines and metal interconnect ribbons; and - efficient use of silicon, a key raw material used in the manufacture of solar cells.
+- superior performance, including the ability to generate up to 50% more power per unit area; - superior aesthetics, with our uniformly black surface design which eliminates highly visible reflective grid lines and metal interconnect ribbons; - efficient use of silicon, a key raw material used in the manufacture of solar cells.

 We offer solar power products, including solar cells, solar panels and inverters, which convert sunlight to electricity compatible with the utility network.
 Our solar sales efforts have been focused on residential and commercial applications where the high performance and superior aesthetics of our solar power products provide compelling customer benefits.
-We are also selling products for multi-megawatt solar power plant applications that mount our products on moving structures that track the sun.
+We also sell products for multi-megawatt solar power plant applications that mount our products on moving structures that track the sun.
 We sell our products in many countries, principally in regions where government incentives have accelerated solar power adoption.

 We produce our solar cells at our manufacturing facility in the Philippines.
-We currently operate four solar cell manufacturing lines in the Philippines with a total rated manufacturing capacity of approximately 108 megawatts per year.
-We have recently started construction on a second solar cell manufacturing facility in the Philippines.
-This second facility is designed to house up to ten additional manufacturing lines.
-We expect three manufacturing lines in the new facility to be operational by the end of 2007, which would give us an aggregate rated manufacturing capacity of 207 megawatts per year.
-The majority of our solar panels are assembled for us by a third-party subcontractor in China.
-We supplement this capacity with production from a semi-automated solar panel manufacturing line with a rated capacity of 30 megawatts per year that we operate in a building near our first solar cell manufacturing facility in the Philippines.
-The SunPower panel assembly facility is large enough to accommodate two additional lines which, if we elect to add them, would give us an expected aggregate rated manufacturing capacity of 90 megawatts per year.
-Our small-scale solar systems in North America also include branded inverters manufactured for us by multiple suppliers.
+We currently operate four solar cell manufacturing lines in the Philippines, with a total rated manufacturing capacity of approximately 108 megawatts per year.
+We have recently started construction on a second solar cell manufacturing facility in the Philippines, which is designed to house up to ten additional manufacturing lines.
+We expect three manufacturing lines in the new facility to be operational by the end of 2007, which would give us an aggregate rated manufacturing capacity of approximately 207 megawatts per year.
+Currently, most of our solar panels are assembled for us by a third-party subcontractor in China.
+We supplement this capacity with in-house production at our automated panel assembly factory located in the Philippines.
+We expect to produce up to 30 megawatts of solar panels per year from our first manufacturing line.
+The panel assembly factory has sufficient space to expand capacity to 90 megawatts per year.
+Our systems in North America also include branded inverters manufactured for us by multiple suppliers.

-On January 10, 2007 we completed the previously announced acquisition by merger (the "Merger") with PowerLight Corporation, a leading global provider of large-scale solar power systems.
-PowerLight designs, manufactures, markets, and sells solar electric power system technology that integrates solar cells and solar panels manufactured by us and other suppliers to convert sunlight to electricity compatible with the utility network.
-PowerLight also provides solar power systems to end customers on a turn-key whole-solution basis by developing, engineering, procuring permits and equipment for, managing construction of, offering access to financing for, and providing monitoring, operations and maintenance services for large-scale roof-mounted and ground-mounted solar power applications.
-PowerLight's customers include industrial, commercial and public sector entities, investors, utilities and production home builders.
+On January 10, 2007 we completed the Merger with PowerLight, a leading global provider of large-scale solar power systems.
+PowerLight designs, manufactures, markets and sells solar electric power system technology that integrates solar cells and solar panels manufactured by us and other suppliers to convert sunlight to electricity compatible with the utility network.
+PowerLight also provides solar power systems to end customers on a turn-key, whole-solution basis by developing, engineering, procuring permits and equipment for, managing construction of, offering access to financing for, and providing monitoring, operations and maintenance services for large-scale roof-mounted and ground-mounted solar power applications.
+PowerLight's customers include industrial, commercial and public sector entities, investors, value-added resellers, utilities and production home builders.
 PowerLight's solar power systems generate electricity over a system design life typically exceeding 25 years.
-PowerLight's solar systems are principally designed to be used in large-scale applications exceeding 300 kilowatts, including the development of solar production home communities.
-PowerLight has completed or is in the process of completing over 300 projects worldwide, rated in aggregate at over 100 megawatts peak capacity for PowerLight customers in North America, Europe and Asia.
-In the United States, PowerLight typically sells solar systems rated up to one megawatt of capacity to provide a supplemental, distributed source of electricity for a customer's facility.
+PowerLight's solar power systems are principally designed to be used in large-scale applications exceeding 300 kilowatts, including the development of solar production home communities.
+PowerLight has completed or is in the process of completing over 300 projects worldwide, rated in aggregate at over 100 megawatts peak capacity.
+In the United States, PowerLight yeically sells solar power systems rated up to one megawatt of capacity to provide a supplemental, distributed source of electricity for a customer's facility.
 In Europe and South Korea, PowerLight's products and systems are often purchased by third party investors as central station solar power plants, typically rated from one to 20 megawatts, which generate electricity for sale under tariff to regional and public utilities.